ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

    a.
 It disables the control and system enable states.
 IOs and PWM are deactivated and the real-time application code in the ISR is no longer executed.

    b.
-From returning to the slow blinking of the ``Ready`` LED and turning off of the ``Running`` LED it can be seen that the stop command was confirmed by the R5.
+From returning to the slow blinking of the ``Ready`` LED and turning off the ``Running`` LED it can be seen that the stop command was confirmed by the R5.

 #.
 The four LEDs mirror the LEDs of the front panel and always show the same state as the real LEDs do.
-In the case of an ``assert`` event in the UltraZohm no data is transfered anymore to the GUI.
-In this case the ``Error`` LED will only be seen on the real hardware front panel.
+In the case of an ``assert`` event in the UltraZohm no data is transferred anymore to the GUI.
+In this case, the ``Error`` LED will only be seen on the real hardware front panel.

 #.
 The ``receive_fields``

    a.
 Here some user-defined slow data values can be visualized more prominently than in the slow data table.

    b.
-For selection which values are shown here, see section :ref:`javascope_customizing`.
+For the selection of which values are shown here, see section :ref:`javascope_customizing`.

 #.
 The ``send_fields``

    a.
-Six values are available that can be used as references or set points for the user application.
+Six values are available that can be used as references or setpoints for the user application.

    b.
 After typing in a value, press ``set`` for sending it to the R5.
 In ``ipc_ARM.c`` one can choose further usage of the value inside the application.